Yo581515/INN503_data/README.md

-code for data anylysis and visualization for project in INN503
+code for data analysis and visualization for project in INN503

 to see results: